-Date: 2nd September 2019 Author: Safeguarding First, reviewed by K.Edmenson, HHA Ratifying Board: HHA Local Governing Body (October 8th 2019) Review Date: 1st September 2020 Reviewed: 20.1.20 Change in Governors - NP can include s17 assessments of children in need and S47 assessments of children at risk of significant harm.
+Date: 2nd September 2019 Author: Safeguarding First, reviewed by K.Edmenson, HHA Ratifying Board: HHA Local Governing Body (October 8th 2019) Review Date: 1st September 2020 Reviewed: 20.1.20 Change in Governors - NP

+Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+T can include s17 assessments of children in need and S47 assessments of children at risk of significant harm.
 Full details are in Chapter One of Working Together to Safeguarding Children

-4. This could include applying for an Emergency Protection Order (EPO)
+^{4.} This could include applying for an Emergency Protection Order (EPO)